 And here we come to the crux of the problem that Phyllis Schlafly represents.
 Conservatism in the U.S.—grassroots or establishment—and liberalism are two sides of the same liberal democracy coin.
 The reason things get worse and worse in the U.S., from a conservative “family values” point of view, is not because liberals have the power, but because the U.S. is a liberal democracy founded upon the Godless ideals of the Enlightenment.
 America’s downward spiral into moral decadence has reached new heights at the very time social conservatives have become politically savvy and mobilized.

 The problem is liberal democracy, not liberals.
-As long as “conservatives”—a term that is becoming more and more meaningless with each passing day—continue to agree to the terms set out by liberal democracy with its false cry of liberty and its rejection of the Social Kingship of Christ, things will continue to worsen for the God-fearing in America.
+As long as “conservatives”—a term that is becoming more and more meaningless with each passing day—continue to agree to the terms set out by liberal democracy with its false cry of liberty and its rejection of the Social Kingship of Christ, things will continue to worsen for “family values” in America.

 Phyllis Schlafly, like so many conservative activists, spent her life trying to stop the moral decay of society through political activism—but such efforts are futile in the end because they attempt to use political means to address what is essentially a spiritual issue.
 The battle in America is not right vs. left or “family values” vs. liberal ones, but good vs. evil—it’s a spiritual battle, the battle for souls, and Satan laughs at the sideshow that politics is.

 One final note about Schlafly: as a Catholic and pro-life she made an unwise choice in supporting Barry Goldwater as the Republican nominee for president in 1964.
 Goldwater’s first wife, Peggy, co-founded Planned Parenthood of Arizona in 1937 and Goldwater himself helped procure an abortion for his daughter Joanne in 1955.
 Later in his political career he was openly pro-abortion.